dnjackson/eos/content/studies/larger/tutor/index.md

 **Linking advice to exercises**.
 How should advice be linked to exercises?
 Our initial idea was to include, in the *Exercise* concept, a mapping from parts of exercises to the “competences” that they tested, and to index advice texts in the *Advice* concept on “topics” that would be equated to competences.
 The two concepts would be polymorphic in these types, with an additional *Competence* concept providing concrete competences to instantiate the two other concepts:

 	include
-		concept Competence makes Competence
+		Competence
-		concept Advice <Competence>
+		Advice <Competence.Competence>
-		concept Exercise <Competence>
+		Exercise <Competence.Competence>

-Note that I’ve overloaded *Competence* here so it refers to both the concept and the type of value it exports (or “makes”).
+Note that I’ve overloaded *Competence* here so it refers to both the concept and the type of value it exports (as I did for *User.User* above).

 This approach makes sense, but there wasn’t much functionality we wanted to associate with competences aside from the linking of exercises to advise.
 So we decided to simple have the *Exercise* concept define (and export) the competences.
 This gives the following structure

 	include
-		concept Exercise makes Competence, Part
+		Exercise
-		concept CompetenceAdvice: Advice <Competence>
+		CompetenceAdvice: Advice <Exercise.Competence>
-		concept ExerciseAdvice: Advice <Part>
+		ExerciseAdvice: Advice <Exercise.Part>

 in which *Advice* is instantiated with the *Competence* type provided by *Exercise*.
 Note that I’ve instantiated *Advice* twice: once for the advice associated with competences, and a second time for the advice associated with individual parts of exercises.